**Note: It’s best to time this run on a Sunday morning when Reforma Avenue is closed to traffic until mid-day.

 What better way to experience the landmarks of Mexico City than on a run?
 This route takes you past impressive and unique architecture and exposes some amazing culture and history.

 Begin your run in Zócalo, the heart of Mexico City.
 This main square houses the Cathedral Metropolitana, (the oldest and largest cathedral in Latin America), the Palacio National, and the Plaza de la Constitución.
-The Palacio National, the seat of Mexico’s national executive, stands on the location from where rulers of Mexico from the times of the Aztecs wielded power.
-Go into the Plaza de la Constitucion (the venue of every important Mexican event from the times of the Aztecs), and explore the Zocalo Market marked by its many colorful umbrellas.
+Go into the Plaza de la Constitucion, and explore the Zocalo Market marked by its many colorful umbrellas.

 Exit the Square on Av Francisco I. Madero then turn right down Condesa.
 On your right, you will see an ornate structure called the Casa de Azulejos, or The House of Tiles, with a unique facade of blue and white tiles.
 Follow Condesa until you get to Calle de Tacuba where you will see Plaza Manuel Tolsa with an equestrian sculpture of Charles IV of Spain, known as El Caballito.
 Take a moment to appreciate the beautiful architecture of buildings in this square like Mining Palace, National Museum of Art, and the Post Office (Palacio Postal).